Roxburgh Dam: Diversion of the river

-In July 1954 Downer replaced 20 senior contractor staff that he had inherited with people of this choosing, many from Morrison–Knudsen Co.
+In July 1954 Downer replaced 20 senior contractor staff that he had inherited with people of this choosing, many from Morrison Knudsen.
 A significant appointment was that of A. I. Smithies, a very experienced hydro construction engineer from Morrison-Knudsen as construction superintendent.
-With management in place the workfare was able to be reduced from the 1,107 when Downers took over, to 850.
+With management in place the workfare was able to be reduced from the 1,107 when Downer took over, to 850.
 Under Downer's management the pace of construction increased with the weekly concrete pour rapidly improving.
 In the first week of October 1954 5400 cuyd of concrete was poured, which had increased to 6700 cuyd poured over the course of the next week.

 By May 1955 the project was meeting its target dates with work on the powerhouse six months ahead of schedule.
 The dam was constructed in 50 ft wide concrete blocks with 5 ft wide slots between them constructed in two profiles, those associated with the penstocks had an additional section containing intakes and screens as well as a downstream slope to support the penstock while the other profile had a flatter slope and were only wide enough at the top to house the road across the top of the dam.
 In conjunction with the block sizes, different concrete mixes and the passing of cold water through cooling coils were used to maintain the block temperature at 10˚C (50˚F) and thus cracking of the concrete.
 Cracking can allow water into the body of the dam which can lead to allow uplift and instability during earthquakes.
 Once the blocks had reached its final stable temperature the slots were filled with concrete.

 Once the concrete in a block was stable the coils were filled with grout.
 A 20 ft deep low pressure consolidation grout curtain was installed on the upstream side of the dame and extending into both abutments to improve the strength of the rock under the dam and prevent leaks.
 Drainage holes were constructed just downstream of the grout curtain as well as under the power house with 40 pressure gauges installed to record the up pressure on the structure.

 A total of 700000 cuyd of concrete were used in the construction of the dam and spillway consuming 600000 cuyd.
 Cement was mostly sourced from the Milburn Lime and Cement Company's factory at Burnside (near Dunedin) or via ship into Port Chalmers.
 A major expansion was undertaken by Milburn in order to supply the cement.
 Aggregate was obtained from the Clutha River at Commissioner's Flat, while water came from the river.